The Power of Innovation Squads

 Collaboration Tools

-Tools like Slack, Microsoft Teams, or Trello enable seamless communication among team members regardless of location while facilitating project management through task assignments.
+Platforms like Slack, Microsoft Teams, and Trello enable seamless communication and task management.

 Design Tools